amalgamaria/secretariat/docs/additional-resources/ihg.rst

    :alt: Morgante Lab Figure
    :target: https://morgantelab.com/

-For more information about other people working with the CHG, see the `"People" tab`_ of our `website`_.
+For more information about other people working with the IHG, see the `"People" tab`_ of our `website`_.

 ----